 It never made sense that it was my mother.
 She was the student, the bookworm, snapping us all to our senses.
 In my mind, her brows are terminally furrowed and I am in trouble or close to it.
 My father was a 5 year old stuck in a suit with a briefcase.
 I think that’s why he liked to drink, because he could bust loose, be could become what he yearned to be at the moment; a clown, a cowboy, a monster.
-At night he became a huge wrestling machine, rolling and growling on the living room floor while we screamed and giggled, my mother sitting at the kitchen window, smoking another cigarette.
-When she looked out of the window, her brows went up, like she was asking a question, or like she was waiting to be rescued.
+At night he became a huge wrestling machine, rolling and growling on the living room floor while we screamed and giggled, while my mother sat at the kitchen window, smoking another cigarette.
+When she looked out of the window, her brows went up, like she was waiting to be rescued.

 When my brother died, my dad drank to forget, and the child inside died too.
 We still pulled off Mrs. Santa, until we all went off to different places and it was more sad to remember the wonder and laughter, the days of child-like hope.
 We had our own kids and I did plenty of tearing over snow and ice to get from the basket of new jammies on the front porch to the back door in time.
 Eventually they learned the truth.
 But I loved standing in the Cape Cod cold with my kids, our breath billowing huge puffs of steam, yelling, “There she goes!” as they peered up into the black winter sky.